RgbTrouw/Qs-Messenger/README.md

 * some sections could use some simplification - especially in the handling of the lists - but the code does accomplish some work for now;

-* perhaps it can be cleaned up / compressed a bit in the future;
+-> perhaps something for the future releases;

 c) Database